SAFE Note: A Guide for Startups and Investors

 Don't Provide Dividends

 A lot of companies provide dividends, either in the form of payments or additional shares, to investors when the company performs well.
 In most cases, SAFEs don't supply investors with dividends.
 Instead, an investor's reward for investing in a SAFE is equity.
+It is worth noting that the type of companies that are financed using SAFE Notes would not plan to pay dividends to investors.
+Any profits generated are typically put back into the business for growth.

 Have an Unknown Future Impact

-SAFEs weren't developed until 2013, when the team at Y Combinator , a Silicon Valley accelerator, decided that there needed to be a financial tool that made seed investment a little less complicated.
+SAFEs weren't developed until 2013 [5], when the team at Y Combinator, a Silicon Valley accelerator, decided that there needed to be a financial tool that made seed investment a little less complicated.
 In the short-term, this new financial instrument is efficient and effective, but we're still unaware of the potential long-term consequences for company owners and/or investors.
 Additionally, the newness of SAFE notes means that investors and lawyers are often less familiar with them, and, therefore, wearier of using them.

 Require the Business To Be Incorporated

 In order to use SAFE notes during negotiations, a company has to be incorporated.
-This is because this type of investment is included in a C corporation's capitalization table, just like other stock options.
+This is because this type of investment is included in a C corporation 's capitalization table, just like other stock options.
 That means that if you're hoping to issue SAFE notes and your business is structured as a limited liability company, or LLC, you will have to:

 - Restructure.